18F/development-guide/_pages/security/incident-response-drills.md

 1. Go to `<<Insert CI/CD URL>>` to view recent deploys.
 1. Rerun the deploy step for the last known-good deploy.
-1. If necessary, roll back the database to the correct version.
+1. If necessary, roll back the database to the correct version. `<<Insert rollback steps for your application>>`

 ### Example drill: